How Asana Works: Attunement and Harmonization

 Some traumas are entirely physical.
 Some are mostly emotional where the body stores the emotional pain in specific representational/symbolic physical areas.
 Many traumas have both components, For example there are emotions around falling down, being beaten up, attacked, etc. that have strong emotional as well as physical trauma.
 Other strong emotional experiences may have been primarily emotional like shame, guilt, intimidation, anger, hatred, fear, but then one transfers the energy to the body such as the gut, the shoulders, the jaw, tongue, forehead, groin, or any other part of the body.
 Today neurophysiologists know that every thought and emotion has a biochemical and neurophysiological correspondence in the body, some of which severely affect future response to specific stimuli in a negative and habitual way unless the mechanism is reprogrammed.
 Most people's chronic problems are based on unresolved traumatic or intense past emotional experiences.
 They are emotionally based and such are stored in cellular reactive memory, but of which, they have little or no conscious memory.

-A powerful aspect of hatha yoga is that it allows us to be our own therapists to -- reprogram/recondition the body/mind, to open up not just the body -- not just the emotions and the mind, not just the blocked energy body and nadis, but to open and activate the heart.
+A powerful aspect of hatha yoga is that it allows us to be our own therapists to -- reprogram/recondition the body/mind, to open up not just the body, not just the emotions and the mind, not just the blocked energy body and nadis, but to open, activate, and embody the heart of hearts.

-Hatha yoga has a rather large healing side to it of course.
+Hatha yoga has a rather large healing side to it, of course.
 It always did, but it has to be wisely practiced as an awareness practice – as a practice that brings liberation through consciousness.
-It is not an external system, but only works when it is suited to our condition, past programming, and unique constitution.
+It is not an external system, but is only effective when it is suited to our condition, past programming, and unique constitution.
 When such is remediated, then the universal life force is revealed in all one’s relationships.

 For example, I may tend to be a bit kapha and tamasic.
-Thus I may often benefit from a fiery practice as long as can keep my own fiery pace if that is what I need that day.
-Which means that in our own home personal practice, we necessarily should titrate it -- customize it to our specific situation.
+Thus, I may benefit from a fiery practice, if that is what I need that day.
+That means, that in our own home personal practice, we necessarily should titrate (measure it out slowly and mindfully according to need) by customizing the practice to our specific situation.
 On another day, I may need a cooling or relaxing practice.
-When we simply follow the prana (the life force/energy) -- the inner wisdom/inner knowing guides us and deep changes occur.
-Awakening this natural innate wisdom is a large benefit of hatha yoga practice.
-This way we can entirely turn around many illnesses, however that doesn't mean that one becomes totally disease free either.
-Of course it's best that the disease was prevented in the first place, but most of us learn the hard way (through suffering and pain).
+When we simply follow the direction of the prana (the life force/energy), the inner wisdom/inner-knowing guides us, and deep changes occur.
+Awakening this natural innate wisdom is a large benefit of a spirited hatha yoga practice.
+This way, we can turn around many illnesses.
 Wisdom (as self knowledge) allows us to learn through awareness and joy!
-Through consistent intelligent long term practice, one finds that there is corrective yoga regimen for any imbalance or injury. the tragedy is sometimes it may take a long time to find it.
+Through consistent intelligent long term practice, the yogi finds that there is corrective yoga regimen for any imbalance or injury.
+The pity is that sometimes it may take a long time to recognize it.

 More natural wisdom, insight, and vitality can be beneficially integrated into all facets of our life.
-For example, a wise diet both nutritionally and emotionally immediately following asana practice can be critical for one who is on the borderline of an illness.
-It is usually best, not to eat anything more than hot lightly sweetened lemon water or light tea immediately after practice. it is best to surround oneself in a pleasant natural environment with friends of light if possible.
-Perhaps do some chanting, service, devotional activity from the heart -- maintaining and affirming the love -- generate the bodhicitta.
+For example, a wise diet (nutritionally, emotionally, and energetically) that is suitable can be critical for one who is on the borderline of an illness.
+It is usually best, not to eat anything more than hot lightly sweetened lemon water or light tea immediately after practice.
+It is best to surround oneself in a pleasant natural environment with friends of light, if possible.
+Perhaps do some chanting, service, devotional activity from the heart, maintaining, affirming and sharing the love by generating the bodhicitta.
+Attempt integration in all means.

-Later if physical nourishment seems right, take some light food such as fresh fruit juice or fruit or other easily digested food.
-If one imagines that they need more nourishment, guide that by your newly developed prana meter, by ascertaining whether it is emotional, energetic, or physical.
+Later, if physical nourishment seems right, take some light food such as fresh fruit juice or fruit or other easily digested food.
+If one imagines that they need more nourishment, then test that by your newly developed pranic-meter, by ascertaining whether it is emotional, energetic, or physical.
 Be guided by the awareness of the life force in all your relations!
-Keep the nadis open and the prana freely flowing and continuously interactive in all relationships.
+Be aware of the nadis and maintain flow interactively in all situations.
+That's the related synergistic practice off the yoga rug and meditation cushion.

-When asana practice is focused upon awakening and expanding our consciousness, honoring and respecting the life force in all our relations, then our own heart consciousness becomes activated in all aspects of life more continuously.
+When asana practice is focused on being present, attentive presence in context of love while honoring and respecting the life force in all our relations, then our own heart consciousness becomes activated in all aspects of life more continuously.
 Thus what we do in this life is spontaneously and simultaneously nurturing to self and others, wise, and loving.
-Our common interdependent bond and transpersonal loving identity as part of creation – as kin, as All Our Relations, is celebrated naturally and joyfully.
+Our common interdependent bond and transpersonal loving identity as part of creation – as kin, as All Our Relations, is celebrated naturally and joyfully at every juncture.

 Jai Ma!